-You must be aware of the reasons why an external DNS is required for CDP Private Cloud Data Services installation along with the required setup in the cluster.
+You must be aware of the reasons why an external DNS is required for Cloudera Data Services on premises installation along with the required setup in the cluster.

 An external DNS must be available to route inbound traffic to the cluster through the load balancer.
-The external DNS should contain forward and reverse zones for both the OpenShift and the CDP Private Base cluster nodes.
+The external DNS should contain forward and reverse zones for both the OpenShift and the Cloudera Base on premises cluster nodes.

-Ensure that the canonical load balancers required for OpenShift is routable from within the OpenShift cluster and from any other location that you want to access resources in the Management Console; this is a standard requirement for on-premises load balancers communicating Kubernetes clusters.
+Ensure that the canonical load balancers required for OpenShift is routable from within the OpenShift cluster and from any other location that you want to access resources in the Cloudera Management Console; this is a standard requirement for on-premises load balancers communicating Kubernetes clusters.